 SRWMO Actions:

-Periodic monitoring of for chlorides, as described in the Monitoring section of this Plan.
+Periodic monitoring for chlorides, as described in the Monitoring section of this Plan.
 The plan currently includes only stream monitoring, but lake monitoring at depth is a medium priority if funds allow.

 Member Community Actions:

 Obtain level 1 MPCA Smart Salting Certification for all snow plow drivers within two years of adoption of this plan or their hire date.